alexradu95/obsidian-cico-suite/README.md

 ### Network Calls
 - **Destination**: Configurable LM Studio URL (default: `http://localhost:1234/v1`)
-- **Data Sent**: Your daily note content, previous notes summaries, and chat messages
+- **Data Sent**: Canvas node contents and processing instructions
-- **Purpose**: To generate AI-powered reflections and responses
+- **Purpose**: To generate AI-powered responses
-- **Default Behavior**: Network calls only happen when you explicitly use the "Analyze" feature or send a chat message
+- **Default Behavior**: Network calls only when you explicitly run "Process AI Node in Canvas"

 ### Privacy Considerations
 - All data is sent to **your local LM Studio instance** by default
 - No data is sent to external services unless you configure a remote LM Studio URL
-- Your vault contents are only processed when you explicitly request analysis
+- Canvas contents are only processed when you explicitly trigger processing
 - No telemetry or analytics are collected

 ### Required Setup